Joinmewin/freepp-jssdk/readme.md

-# **JoinMe JSSDK for Web Readme**
+# **FreePP JSSDK for Web Readme**

 # 1.Overview

-This document describes how to integrate JoinMe JSSDK in 3rd Party's Web Application.
+This document describes how to integrate FreePP JSSDK in 3rd Party's Web Application.
 Before using JSSDK service, JSSDK authentication is required.

-For authentication detail, please refer Request Access Token API which grant\_type is client\_credentials in JoinMe\_OAuth\_Readme.
+For authentication detail, please refer Request Access Token API which grant\_type is client\_credentials in FreePP\_OAuth\_Readme.

 # 2.Import JS

-Please download JoinMe JSSDK package which contains followings files. :
+Please download FreePP JSSDK package which contains followings files. :

-**lib\jmjs\_pub.js:** JoinMe JSSDK JS file, which needs to be imported in 3rd Party Web.
+**lib\jmjs\_pub.js:** FreePP JSSDK JS file, which needs to be imported in 3rd Party Web.
 It supports AMD/CMD.

 **example\jmjs_demo.js,  example\test.html:** Example Code, and HTML page.